alronz/b2c-database-selection/Redis/Basic Features/commands.md

 #### Commands on String

-"GET" and "SET" are two commands that can be used to retrieve/set the value of a certain key.
+"GET" and "SET" are used to retrieve/set the value of a certain key.
 When you use "SET", it will overwrite the value if it already exists.
 However "SETNX" will set the value only if it doesn't exist.
 Other similar commands are "MGET,MSET,MSETNX" which are used to get or set multiple keys at the same time.

 ````
 redis> SET mykey "Hello"